ayu-gupta/IMDb-Scrapper/README.md

 3. Ansible must also be installed (mail is send through ansible)

 ### Installing
-Install libraries by running shell script install.sh
+Install libraries by running shell script install.sh,follow steps:
+  1. #chmod +x install.sh
+  2. #./install.sh

 ## Running the tests

+This set of code was tested on Rhel 7.5 OS.
 Download the innovacer_code.py and secret.py.
 Edit secret.py by enetering your email-id and password (senders) also your mysql connector password.